Richard Bouillion

 (1927 – 1973)

 For a brief period Bouillon also had a partnership with fellow architect Joseph Williams in 1963-1964.
 One of Bouillon & William’s most notable projects is the cylindrical-shaped Crescent Apartments in Seattle’s Rainier Valley, which was recognized with an award in 1963 from Practical Builder magazine.
-Other work by Bouillon includes Lincoln First Savings and Loan in Kent (1963); a unique, u-shape, single-story office complex for the Rudy Simone Construction Company in Seattle’s Mount Baker neighborhood (1964); a B.F.
+Other work under the partnership included Lincoln First Savings and Loan in Kent (1963); a unique, u-shape, single-story office complex for the Rudy Simone Construction Company in Seattle’s Rainier Valley (1967) where Bullion leased an office; the Park Villa Apartments in Seattle (1964), and a B.F.
 Goodrich Co.
-Store (1964); Washington Mutual Savings Bank in Renton (1968); and the Totem Lake Mall in Kirkland (1973).
-His firm was also received a special design citation from the Seattle chapter of the AIA for a fountain and alterations to the University Chevrolet dealership at Northeast 45th Street and Roosevelt Streets (1969, demolished).
-Bouillon focused on commercial work, and he completed a number of banks, auto showrooms and service facilities, office and retail buildings, warehouses, and shopping centers.
-In addition, he designed the Park Villa Apartments in Seattle (1964).
-In 1968 he took on architect Harry Rich as partner, but Rich left in 1972 to start his own firm.
-After Bouillon’s death, his company continued to operate until 1978, eventually evolving into another Seattle firm, Lance Mueller & Associates.
+Store (1964).

 – Michael C Houser